Sam Bishop

-Sam Bishop, (born March 1, 1983 in Moorestown Township, New Jersey) is a U.S. soccer goalkeeper.
+Sam Bishop (born March 1, 1983) is an American former professional soccer player who played as a goalkeeper.

-Bishop grew up in Moorestown Township and attended Lehigh University, playing on the men's soccer team from 2001 to 2004.
+Bishop grew up in Moorestown Township, New Jersey, and attended Lehigh University, playing on the men's soccer team from 2001 to 2004.
 After graduating in 2005, he signed with the Harrisburg City Islanders in the USL Second Division.
 In 2007, he was part of the Islanders USL-2 championship team.
 In 2008, he moved to the expansion Pennsylvania Stoners as a player and assistant coach.
 In 2008, he also became an assistant coach with the NCAA Division III Muhlenberg College soccer team.
 In 2009, Bishop returned to his alma mater, Lehigh University, and acted as the goalkeeper coach.
-He was nominated for a Golden Globe Award for his acting efforts.